BigAnteater/KVM-GPU-Passthrough/README.md

 Download GPU-Z here at https://www.techpowerup.com/gpuz/

-click on what has been circled and click write to file, it will save it as a rom; be sure to save it to where arch has access to it otherise you will have to create a mount point.
+click on what has been circled and click write to file, it will save it as a rom; be sure to save it to where arch has access to it otherwise you will have to create a mount point.

 #### For AMD users the process should be the same.

 ### Viewing VBios from arch

 To view the vbios from arch you will simply need to install nvida-settings for nvidia users, then on the GPU tab you will be able to view the vbios.

+then do some google-fu site::techpowerup <vbios goes here>

+  Example site::techpowerup 86.04.99.00.06

 ### AMD Users